sigmf/SigMF/sigmf-spec.md

 3. The metadata file MUST have a `.meta` filename extension.
 4. The dataset file MUST have a `.data` filename extension.

+#### Archive Format

+The metadata and dataset files that comprise a SigMF recording may be combined into a file archive.
+Multiple SigMF recordings may be stored in a single archive.

+1. The archive MUST use the `tar` archive format, as specified by POSIX.1-2001.
+2. The archive file's filename extension MUST be `.sigmf`.
+3. Metadata and dataset files MUST NOT be in the top-level directory of the archive.
+4. Each SigMF recording (comprised of a metadata file and a dataset file) MUST be in separate directories.
+5. The metadata and dataset files within a directory must have the same filenames as the directory itself.

 ### Dataset Format

 The samples in the dataset file must be in a SigMF-supported format.
 There are